-- In 2013 OraTaiao launched Forests for Health NZ (FFH) as a way for health professionals to offset their carbon emissions.
-Details about FFH here.
+- In 2013 OraTaiao launched Forests for Health NZ as a way for health professionals to offset their carbon emissions.
+Details here.
 Offset carbon emissions here.

-See here for recordings and presentations from the Sustainable Healthcare in Aotearoa-New Zealand Forum, 24th November 2017.
+- Recordings and presentations from the Sustainable Healthcare in Aotearoa-New Zealand Forum (2017).
+See here.

-See here for a report on sustainability and carbon reduction successes in some DHBs in Aotearoa-NZ.
+- Report on sustainability and carbon reduction successes in some DHBs in Aotearoa-NZ (2017).
+Download PDF here.

-See here for practical tips on what health professionals can do to address climate change.
+- Practical tips on what health professionals can do to address climate change.
+See here.

-See here for resources on how to make the health sector more sustainable and climate-friendly.
+- How to make the health sector more sustainable and climate-friendly.
+See here.